birdsean/review-droid/README.md

 - [ ] GitHub App OAuth: Implement the OAuth flow to allow users to authenticate with GitHub and authorize the plugin to access their repositories.
 Implement as a GitHub App.
 - [ ] Webhook Listener: Implement the functionality to listen for pull request events from GitHub.
 - [ ] Make it into a CLI
 - [ ] Find a way to mark code as "already reviewed" to save some $$$.
+Perhaps review on a commit basis.
 Same with comment evaluation.
 - [ ] Listen to conversation reply events and continue the conversation.

 ## Entities